n8n-io/n8n-docs/docs/doc2/table-extraction/mapping-of-columns.md

 Once data is extracted from a document you are able to map the extracted columns with the columns given by DOC².

-That can be done via selecting the header of a column in the extraction view.
+That can be done by selecting the header of a column in extraction view.

 A dropdown will open and you are able to select the column that you want to map.